cwklurks/mic-id/docs/data-sourcing.md

 2. Store downloaded archives under `data/raw/` (ignored by git) and export processed clips to `data/<device>/`.
 3. Update `metadata.csv` whenever you add or remove external clips so the experiment log in `reports/` stays reproducible.

+## Provenance workflow
+- Run `python3 scripts/refresh_metadata.py` after adding or trimming clips to recompute SHA256 hashes and populate default source/licence values.
+- Manually edit `data/metadata.csv` when a clip needs corrected credits or licence text; the training step will refuse to run if either field is missing.
+- Validate the metadata without training by running `python3 train.py --dry-run`; this catches missing files, hash mismatches, and low clip counts early.
+- Commit both the metadata file and the resulting `reports/runs/run-*.json` snapshot so collaborators can audit exactly which audio went into each checkpoint.

 For more ideas, browse the DCASE and ASVspoof challenge leaderboards—winning teams usually publish their data prep notes and often release additional impulse responses or parallel recordings.